sebapersson/PEtab.jl/docs/src/performance/none_stiff.md

 # [Speeding up non-stiff models](@id nonstiff_models)

-Default `PEtabODEProblem` options are tuned for stiff biological ODE models based pm [persson2025petab](@cite).
+Default `PEtabODEProblem` options are tuned for stiff biological ODE models based on [persson2025petab](@cite).
 For non-stiff models, the default gradient method is often still a good choice (it mainly depends on the number of estimated parameters), but changing the ODE solver can substantially reduce runtime.

 Explicit solvers are typically fastest for non-stiff models since they avoid solving a nonlinear system at each solver step.
-However, often during parameter estimation the optimizer explores parameter regions where an otherwise non-stiff model becomes stiff, as observed in benchmarks [persson2025petab](@cite).
-A robust compromise is therefore to use a composite solver that automatically switches between non-stiff and stiff methods, for
+However, often during parameter estimation the optimizer explores parameter regions where an otherwise non-stiff model becomes stiff [persson2025petab](@cite).
+A robust compromise is therefore to use a composite solver that automatically switches between non-stiff and stiff methods, for example:
-example:

 ```julia
 petab_prob = PEtabODEProblem(model;